Unit 1: Number Properties

 1.6: Inverse Property of Multiplication

-Watch this video for more examples.
+Watch this video for more examples of the inverse property of multiplication.

 1.7: Multiplication by Zero